 - Windows 10 version 1809 and later

-You deploy security baselines to groups of users or devices in Intune, and the settings apply to devices that run Windows 10 or later.
+You deploy security baselines to groups of users or devices in Intune, and the settings apply to devices that run Windows 10/11.
 For example, the MDM Security Baseline automatically enables BitLocker for removable drives, automatically requires a password to unlock a device, automatically disables basic authentication, and more.
 When a default value doesn't work for your environment, customize the baseline to apply the settings you need.

 Separate baseline types can include the same settings but use different default values for those settings.
 It's important to understand the defaults in the baselines you choose to use, and to then modify each baseline to fit your organizational needs.

 Microsoft doesn't recommend using preview versions of security baselines in a production environment.
 The settings in a preview baseline might change over the course of the preview.